Logo

 In 2006, Brian Mulroney was named the "greenest" Prime Minister in Canadian history by a 12-member panel at an event organized by Corporate Knights magazine.

-Former Bloc Quebecois leader Michel Gauthier considered Brian Mulroney to be the greatest Prime Minister of the last 50 years.
+In that same year, former Bloc Quebecois leader Michel Gauthier said he considered Brian Mulroney to be the greatest prime minister of the last 50 years.

 Brian Mulroney was appointed a Companion of the Order of Canada on May 6,1998.